Damp and Mould policy

 • We will follow up each completed repair within six months of any damp and mould repair work being carried out.

-• Ensure that customers are treated with respect and empathy.
+• Ensure that customers are treated in a fair and consistent way.

 • Focus on working in partnership with customers ensuring that a safe and healthy internal environment is provided.